Buy or Sell Athersys Inc. (ATHX) Stock Now | Don't Try to Be a Top Gun

 Sponsored

+The average price from analysts is $5.25.
 ATHX currently public float of 207.06M and currently shorts hold a 8.37% ratio of that float.
-Today, the average trading volume of ATHX was 1.90M shares.
+Today, the average trading volume of ATHX was 1.88M shares.

 ATHX’s Market Performance